Bruno Basso's Lab

 - Assessing the impact of climate variability and change on agricultural production systems

-The understanding of the spatial and temporal variability aspects of the soil-plant-atmosphere system is at the core of my research.
-One of my main research goals is to develop new technologies and transfer knowledge to farmers to better manage this variability and to quantify the risk associated with the decisions they make in order to optimize economic and environmental outcomes.
+The understanding of the spatial and temporal variability aspects of the soil-plant-atmosphere system is at the core of his research.
+One of his main research goals is to develop new technologies and transfer knowledge to farmers to better manage this variability and to quantify the risk associated with the decisions they make in order to optimize economic and environmental outcomes.

 If you experience problems with this website please contact Brian Baer at email@example.com.